 “While the search for answers about how to help these kids and the battle over responsibility wages on, teachers and children are left on the frontlines with no backup, lots of blame and criticism, and a complete feeling of failure.
 They are the casualties of this ongoing conflict.” — Grade 2 Teacher

 “We need to increase resources for educators to address student mental and physical health needs in the context of escalating harassment and violence they are experiencing.
-Educators need early intervention resources and training to identify behavioural issues and to adequately address them.” – Professor, University of Ottawa
+Educators need early intervention resources and training to identify behavioural issues and to adequately address them.” – Professor, University

 Problems aren’t just in primary schools.
 According to leading studies, high school students’ stress levels are increasing, leading to higher incidences of anxiety disorders and panic attacks.
 With the rise of social media, perfectionism and expectations among students are at an all-time high.
 Students are comparing themselves to unattainable levels, leading to “all-or-nothing” thinking.
 Unfortunately, teachers aren’t given adequate tools and resources needed to help students manage their expectations and stress.
 For high-school teachers, it’s particularly challenging to build meaningful relationships and trust with students as they may only see a student for 1 – 2 hours a week.